bluejellyfish83/AI-app/README.md

 5. Calls OpenRouter with streaming via OpenAI SDK
 6. Returns SSE stream → frontend reads chunks and appends to AI message (typewriter effect)
 7. After stream ends, API saves full assistant message to Supabase in background
+8. User can click the **stop button** (square icon) at any time to abort the stream — partial content is preserved

+### Conversation Management

+- **Create**: Click "New conversation" in the sidebar
+- **Switch**: Click any conversation in the sidebar
+- **Delete**: Swipe left on a conversation to reveal a red delete button → tap it → confirm with "Delete" in the popup
+- **Rename**: Click the conversation title in the header to edit inline
+- **Auto-title**: New chats are automatically titled from the first 32 characters of the first message

+### Font & Display Settings

+- **Font family**: Choose between Geist Sans (clean sans-serif) or Geist Mono (monospace) — applies everywhere: sidebar, settings, model picker, messages
+- **Font size**: Adjustable from 10px to 20px via slider or number input
+- **Context messages**: Configurable from 1 to 500 messages sent to the model per request

 ### Memory System